-Element Fleet Management Corp.
-Fairfax Financial Holdings Limited Genworth MI Canada Inc. Sun Life Financial Inc. Great-West Lifeco Inc. TMX Group Limited Home Capital Group Inc. Intact Financial Corporation IGM Financial Corporation Inc. Manulife Financial Corporation Furthermore, to evaluate the performance of our Mid-Term Incentive Plan, we use a comparator group composed of companies selected by taking into account the business segments (insurance or wealth management) and market capitalization (the companies must be listed on a stock exchange).
-The group also includes a certain number of American insurance companies to reflect our growing U.S. presence.
+Furthermore, to evaluate the performance of our Mid-Term Incentive Plan, we use a comparator group composed of companies selected by considering their business segments (insurance or wealth management) and their market capitalization (the companies must be listed on a stock exchange).
+The comparator group for evaluating the performance of our Mid-Term Incentive Plan is slightly different from the group for evaluating the market positioning of our compensation program since it also includes a certain number of American insurance companies that are real competitors in industries comparable to those of iA Financial Group given our growing presence in that country.